 Compensatory Afforestation Plan

 The compensatory afforestation plan is covered under the Forest (Conservation) Act, 1980 and this plan is prepared in lieu of diversion of forestland for a project for non-forest use, if any.
 For projects requiring diversion of forest land, forest clearance is a mandatory requirement and is a parallel process with the environment clearance process.
-Extent of forest land to be diverted and compensatory afforestation land including status of application of diversion of forestland to be indicated in EIA Report.
+Extent of forest land to be diverted and compensatory afforestation land including status of application of diversion of forestland to be indicated in EIA report.

 Biodiversity and Wildlife Conservation and Management Plan

-EIA study establishes the presence of rare, endangered & threatened (RET) and Endemic species and the impacts of the project activities thereon;
+EIA study establishes the presence of rare, endangered and threatened (RET) and endemic species and the impacts of the project activities thereon;

 The plan should have specific provisions for the RET species if the presence of such species is established in EIA report;